-I found these photos languishing in a directory on my computer.
-Then I remembered that I meant to show you how I sew the kangaroo pocket on to the front of my hoodie.
 For most seams I really like to use mattress stitch which is also sometimes called invisible seam, running thread seam, ladder stich, vertical grafting and weaving.
-With mattress stitch the seam is generally sewn one stitch in from the edges thus requiring a one-stitch selvage on each edge.
-This pocket has an extra stitch on each side specifically for the selvage.
+With mattress stitch, the seam is generally sewn one stitch in from the edges thus requiring a one-stitch selvedge on each edge.

-Step 2: On the sweater front, insert the tapestry needle under the bars between two columns of stitches.
-You can pick up one or two bars at a time, but I wouldn’t go more than that.
-When working an edge seam, this is done between the first stitch (the selvage stitch) and the second stitch of the row.
+On the sweater front, insert the tapestry needle under the bars between two columns of stitches.
+You can pick up one or two bars at a time, but never more than two bars.
 Pull the yarn through loosely.